Chaitanya-dhawade/Excel_Gopi_Store_Analysis/README.md

 ##### --->Data Visualization

 ## Files
-- The main Excel file containing all the data and analysis.
+- GOPI Store Data Analysis.xlsx The main Excel file containing all the data and analysis.
 - Download the Excel file to view the data and analysis.
 - Explore the different sheets to see the various stages of data processing and visualization.